nvonbuttlar/js-course/notes.md

 - Calling a function in another function
 - Function expression vs Function declaration
 - The main difference between a function expression and a function declaration is the function name, which can be omitted in function expressions to create anonymous functions.
+- Objects, Arrays, and methods for both

+# 4.0 How to Navigate the Course
+- At the beggining of each section there is a flag that says either
+1. Very important
+2. Good to know
+3. Optional
+- These are important as there is stil 50 hours of video left, not all of which is necessary.
+- I'm leaning toward pathway 3.
+Only projects with UI.
+- I know the fundamentals and want to use them to do bigger projects as practice.

+# 5.0 Dev skills & setup
+- How to think like a developer
+- STAY CALM.
+SLOW DOWN.
+- Take a logical, and rational approach.
+Programming is just logic.
+- 4 step framework to solve any problem:
+  1. Make sure you 100% understand the problem.
+Ask the right questions to get a clear picture.
+  2. Divide and conquer.
+Break a big problem into smaller sub-problems.
+Make a task list.
+  3. First try to solve problem.
+And then - RESEARCH.
+Google.
+MDN.
+StackOverflow.
+  4. For bigger problemsm write psuedo code before writing actual code.